UoB-COMSM0166/2026-group-26/README.md

 ### Findings of Quantitative Evaluation

 The low average SUS score and NASA TLX score themselves show that it is **necessary for us to improve overall user experience in all aspects.** While the NASA TLX score for hard being higher than easy difficulty shows that there is a clear learning effect within the data, and that the suggestion to add a tutorial to the game (by one of the test users) is a very good way to enhance user experience.
-On the other hand, both Wilcoxon Signed-Rank Tests showing no statistically significant differences, meaning that the easy difficulty and the hard difficulty are too close to each other in terms of gameplay experience, **so the 3 difficulties should be readjusted.**
+On the other hand, both Wilcoxon Signed-Rank Tests showing no statistically significant differences, meaning that the easy difficulty and the hard difficulty are too similar, **so the 3 difficulties should be readjusted.**

 ### Technical challenges